Cleghirn History, Family Crest & Coats of Arms

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Cleghirn has been spelled Claghorn, Cleghorn, Claghorne, Cleghorne, Gleghorn and many more.

-Early Notables of the Cleghirn family (pre 1700)
+Early Notables of the Cleghirn family

 More information is included under the topic Early Cleghirn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cleghirn family to the New World and Oceana
+Migration of the Cleghirn family

 For Scottish immigrants, the great expense of travel to North America did not seem such a problem in those unstable times.
 Acres of land awaited them and many got the chance to fight for their freedom in the American War of Independence.
 These Scots and their ancestors went on to play important roles in the forging of the great nations of the United States and Canada.
 Among them: James Claghorn who settled in New England in 1652; Robert Cleghorn settled in New England in 1771.